Vital Capacity Calculator

 The vital capacity is a parameter used to differentiate between the causes of lung diseases.
-If it's decreased, it points to the diagnosis of restrictive lung disease, whereas in the case of obstructive lung disease the VC is usually normal or slightly decreased.
+If it's decreased, it points to the diagnosis of restrictive lung disease, whereas in the case of obstructive lung disease, the VC is usually normal or slightly reduced.

 What's the total lung, inspiratory, and vital capacity formula?